 Our program instructors hold Wilderness First Responder (WFR), first aid certification and have completed extensive in-house training.
 They know the appropriate leadership style to use in a given situation.
 They offer challenge by choice, teach by progression, and pitch challenges at the appropriate level for the group.
 Our instructors actively work at really getting to know each individual within the group to assist students in gaining the most from their experience.

-We employ program instructors who have extensive experience in the countries they are leading.
+We employ program instructors who have experience in the countries they are leading.
 Each new instructor co-leads with an experienced instructor so that one of them has intimate knowledge of the itinerary.
-Our pay rate is the best we are aware of for gap year program instructors, and because of this we are able to attract and retain outstanding program instructors.
+Our pay rate is among the best we are aware of for gap year program instructors, and because of this we are able to attract and retain outstanding program instructors.

 Our program instructors have 24/7 access to the advice of a medical doctor and psychiatrist for times the group are in a region without ready access to medical care.

 The directors of Pacific Discovery have developed and led each program themselves.
-We have personally met with, vetted and chosen each accommodation, transport and activity provider we use on our programs.
-This in itself does not guarantee safety, but it does mean that we have a good idea of each provider’s capabilities, and by having direct relationships with these providers, we are able to pass on safety concerns and know they will be acted upon and taken seriously.
+We have personally met with, vetted and chosen almost every accommodation, transport and activity provider we use on our programs.
+This in itself does not ensure safety, but it does mean that we have a good idea of each provider’s capabilities, and by having direct relationships with these providers, we are able to pass on safety concerns and know they will be acted upon and taken seriously.

 Our programs are well structured.
 90% of each programs arrangements has been booked and paid for ahead of program start.
 This means that our program instructors are able to focus on their groups, on assessing risk, and on our experiential education goals, rather than being bogged down in logistical details.